zsparal/api-documentation/source/migrating-v1-to-v2.rst

 * Fully supports :ref:`multi currency <guides/multi-currency>`, e.g. you can create payments in non-``EUR`` currencies.
   Your account will still be settled in ``EUR``, so new fields have been added in the API to reflect the settlement amount for various resources.
-* Improved support for accessing large sets of objects, now uses cursor-based pagination instead of pagination based on counts and offsets.
+* Improved support for accessing large sets of objects, now uses :ref:`cursor-based pagination <guides/pagination>` instead of pagination based on counts and offsets.

 Changes in v2
 -------------